ljj430/tracking-static-warnings_tool_demo/README.md

       compilation_command: Spotubgs only e.g., mvn clean install
       ruleset_path: PMD only
 ## Usage
-Once you put `pre-push` and `config.yml` in hooks, everytime your push code to repo, the Spotbugs/PMD will be run on your project of the lastest two revisions and the tracking approach will identify the resolved static warnings and newly-introduced warnings by comparing the static warnings from two revisions.
-You can use `git push --no-verify` to skip tracking process.
+Once you put `pre-push` and `config.yml` in hooks, every time your push code to repo, the Spotbugs/PMD will be run on your project of the lastest two revisions and the tracking approach will identify the resolved static warnings and newly-introduced static warnings by comparing the static warnings from two revisions.
+You can use `git push --no-verify` to skip the tracking process.